lukearp/Azure-IAC-Bicep/Standard-Deployments/ArcGIS-Deployment/ReadMe.md

 portalLicenseFileName | string | Name of Portal license file that is in your artifacts location artifactSas | string | If using Azure Blob for artifacts, the SAS token of that artifacts directory.
-Needs Object Read portalLicenseUserTypeId | string | User License ID Type for Portal tags | object | Azure Resource Manager Tags
+Needs Object Read portalLicenseUserTypeId | string | User License ID Type for Portal certName | string | Name of certificate in Artifacts directory tags | object | Azure Resource Manager Tags

 # Example